phantompete/LiveLab_WebApp_Demo/README.md

 - Make the dataset script executable `chmod +x refresh_dataset.sh`

 **PostgreSQL**
 - Execute the script `./refresh_dataset.sh` this will get the latest route information, which you will later persist in the database.
+(It also checks for psql)
 - Initialize the PostgreSQL database with your user with "db_init.sql"
 - Execute this command `psql -h oci_postgres_host -U phantompete -d postgres -a -f "db_init.sql"`
 - This will create all the tables required for the application, follow steps in the workshop to copy the data